 0.16075~

-Statistics and gambling
+Statistics and Gambling

 Statistics are used in the analysis of the changes and how lucrative a particular betting activity or market is.
-Statistics are used by both the gamblers and bookmakers as a tool for analysis.
+Statistics are used by both gamblers and bookmakers as a tool for analysis.
 Two concepts used are The Law of Large Numbers and Central Limit Theorem.

 The Law of Large Numbers